DmitryRendov/aws-sandbox-terraform/audit/roles/aws-config/rules/alb_http_to_https_redirection/README.md

-# sqs_encryption
+# alb_http_to_https_redirection

-A Terraform module to deploy a custom AWS Config rule to check whether SQS queue has encryption at rest enabled..
+A Terraform module to configure a custom AWS Config rule to check Checks whether HTTP to HTTPS redirection is configured on all HTTP listeners of Application Load Balancers.
+The rule in NON_COMPLIANT if one or more HTTP listener of an Application Load Balancer do not have HTTP to HTTPS redirection configured.

 ## Information